 Maybe the heart surgeons are safe, but those that do less skilful jobs certainly have cause for concern.
 And if the business of business is to make a profit, I can’t see many CEOs refusing cost-saving initiatives that prefer algorithms to people.
 But is it only low-paying jobs that would be subsumed by software?
 Apparently not.
 Last year, the Economist predicted that relatively high wage earners like accountants, real estate agents, and even commercial pilots would lose their jobs (and incomes) to software in the next two decades.
 And if there is no need for accountants, then think of all those business schools having to reinvent themselves.
 Are they planning for this eventuality now?

 If this is the road we’re heading down, how can we prevent the predictable social unrest that will result from wide-scale unemployment?
 Accordingly to Bill Gates, governments will need to get business on side.
 This is particularly relevant in Hungary where taxes are so onerous that employing people is a very expensive venture.
 I asked a number of business owners what it would cost to hire one employee and pay them a net salary of 100 000 huf – the answer was the same from everyone – double.
-Is it any wonder that the gray economy is alive and well here?
+Is it any wonder that the grey economy is alive and well here?

 Were I up for re-election or even hoping to unseat the incumbent ruling party, I’d be thinking of substantially reducing (or even doing away with) employment taxes.
 I’d be doing everything I could to incentivise companies to employ more people so that we could reach a state of full employment where everyone who can work is working and paying the appropriate taxes.
 But then again, I’m not a politician.